Lorenzo Sitgreaves: Corps of Topographical Engineers

 During the Mexican–American War, Sitgreaves marched with Gen. John E. Wool from San Antonio through Chihuahua in the fall of 1846, and helped map the route and the region.
 He fought in the Battle of Buena Vista, February 22–23, 1847, for which he was promoted to Brevet Captain on February 23, 1847, for "Gallant and Meritorious Conduct" in the battle.
 When peace returned, he was put in charge of the Boundary Survey of the Creek Indian Territory in 1849 and then again was Assistant in the Topographical Bureau, at Washington, D.C., in 1850.

 In 1851, Brevet Captain Sitgreaves led an expedition down the Zuni River and westward to the Colorado River, with John G. Parke his second in command and Antoine Leroux as his guide.
 This expedition was the first systematic survey of the area of the upper region of New Mexico Territory between Zuñi Pueblo and the Colorado River, in search of a route to California.
 The trip took from September 4 to November 30, 1851, between Zuñi and the Yuma Crossing.

 Following the expedition, he spent most of 1852 preparing a report on the expedition, which was published in 1853.
 Soon afterward, on March 3, 1853, he was promoted to captain, Corps of Topographical Engineers, after 14 years of continuous service in the Corps.

 Sitgreaves married Lucy Ann Jesup, daughter of Thomas S. Jesup, on February 28, 1854.
 They had two daughters: Mary Jesup and Lucy.

 He served as Light-House Inspector, 11th District (Detroit, Michigan), from December 21, 1852, to December 11, 1856, and as Light-House Engineer in the 5th District (Baltimore), from May 15, 1857, to August 8, 1859.
 He was on a sick leave of absence from August 1859 to 1861.

 Recalled at the start of the Civil War, he served as Mustering Officer at Albany, New York, in 1861–62, then as Superintendent of Volunteer Recruiting Service and Disbursing Officer at Madison, Wisconsin from April 20, 1863, to October 20, 1864.
 During this time he was promoted to Major, Corps of Topographical Engineers, on March 3, 1863, and to Lieutenant‑Colonel, Corps of Engineers, on April 22, 1864.
 He conducted the inspection of the temporary defenses in Kansas and Nebraska from October 25, 1864, to July 1865.

 Later life

 When the Civil War ended, Sitgreaves was placed in charge of the harbor improvements on Lake Michigan, from August 3, 1865, to June 11, 1866.
-Sitgreaves retired from active service on July 10, 1866, for "Disability, resulting from Long and Faithful Service, and Disease contracted in the Line of Duty."
-In March 1867, Sitgreaves was appointed as a commissioner to settle Ohio and Indiana war claims.
+Sitgreaves retired from active service on July 10, 1866, on account of "Disability, resulting from Long and Faithful Service, and Disease contracted in the Line of Duty".
+In March 1867, he was appointed as a commissioner to settle Ohio and Indiana war claims.